 Git Backup by GitProtect

-• crossover – to another hosting platform.
-It enables fast and easy migration – you can restore your Bitbucket repository to GitHub or GitLab repo and, conversely,
+• crossover recovery – to another hosting platform.
+It enables fast and easy migration – you can restore your Bitbucket repository to GitHub, Azure DevOps, or GitLab and conversely,

-It’s also worth mentioning that you get the option to restore only one repository or many repositories, but also all or selected metadata from a given backup.
+It’s also worth mentioning that you get the option to restore not only one repo or many repositories, but also all or selected metadata from a given backup.

 Comments are closed.